-The Critical Part (CP) is delineated by a chequered line and encompasses the outbound Baggage Dock, Delivery Areas and the East & West Aprons also to include the Fire Station and the ATC building.
+The Critical Part (CP) is delineated by a chequered line and encompasses the outbound Baggage Dock, Delivery Areas and the East & West Aprons.

 Staff, visitors and vehicle entry into the CP is via the single designated entry point, Control Point 2 (CP2), located on the south-eastern side of the Airfield.
-In accordance with CAA requirements, all personnel and vehicles are searched prior to access being granted.
+In accordance with DfT requirements, all personnel and vehicles are searched prior to access being granted.